These flavorful carne asada street tacos with avocado lime crema and fresh pico de gallo are a whole new way to make every day feel like Taco Tuesday!

 - ¼ cup low-sodium soy sauce

-- ¼ cup avocado oil (or vegetable oil)
+- ¼ cup avocado oil or vegetable oil

 - ¼ medium yellow onion chopped

-- ½ tbsp minced garlic
+- ½ tablespoon minced garlic

 Carne Asada Dry Rub

-- 1 tsp garlic powder
+- 1 teaspoon garlic powder

-- ½ tsp onion powder
+- ½ teaspoon onion powder

-- 1 tsp chili powder
+- 1 teaspoon chili powder

-- ½ tsp cumin
+- ½ teaspoon cumin

-- ½ tsp ground red cayenne pepper
+- ½ teaspoon ground red cayenne pepper

-- ¼ tsp sea salt
+- ¼ teaspoon sea salt

-- ¼ tsp black pepper
+- ¼ teaspoon black pepper

 Instructions